the-vegetarian-vampire/Lesson-9-Hardhat-Smart-Contract-Lottery/README.md

 This is Lesson 9 deployed onto the Sepolia testnet.

+It involves a smart contract raffle where users can enter a random raffle.
+And using Chainlink's offchain upkeep functionalty, it enables true randomness of the raffle.

 <img width="753" alt="Screenshot 2023-05-15 at 1 45 14 PM" src="https://github.com/the-vegetarian-vampire/Lesson9-Hardhat-Smart-Contract-Lottery/assets/105305546/49d61b88-5577-4fa1-ab39-07c57098829c">

 <img width="1354" alt="Screenshot 2023-05-15 at 1 58 41 PM" src="https://github.com/the-vegetarian-vampire/Lesson9-Hardhat-Smart-Contract-Lottery/assets/105305546/742a8c21-27c1-4be0-921d-ceb6c6e9d90f">